 What is a quarantine hotel?

-If you are permitted to enter Norway but travelling from an area with a high infection rate, you will probably need to stay in a quarantine hotel.
-This isn't optional – authorities at the border will take you directly the hotel.
+Previously, people entering Norway from an area with a high infection rate had to stay in a quarantine hotel.
+This wasn't optional – authorities at the border took arrivals directly to the hotel.

 The quarantine hotels are typically located close to airports.
 Travellers must pay a subsidised fee of NOK 500 per day for the accommodation and meals.
 You are not permitted to leave the floor, nor have guests.

-The quarantine period is 10 days but can be shortened to seven days upon a negative test result.
+The full quarantine period is 10 days but can be shortened to seven days upon a negative test result.
 The minimum stay in a hotel is three days and upon a negative test, the rest of the quarantine period can be served at another suitable location.